Protect Arizona’s Rivers, Streams, and Groundwater

 Water Sentinels Project

 The Sierra Club’s Water Sentinels program mobilizes volunteers to protect, improve, and restore our waters through hands-on conservation work, public education, and citizen action.
-Our Sentinels work throughout the state, but our current focus is on the Verde and San Pedro rivers, where we monitor water quality conditions, and the Rio Salado Habitat Restoration Area in Phoenix, where we conduct monthly weed-and-clean events to protect this important riparian area.
-We also organize stream clean-ups on many of our waterways.
+Our Sentinels work throughout the state, but our current focus is on the Verde and San Pedro rivers, where we monitor water quality conditions, and on the Rio Salado Habitat Restoration Area in Phoenix, where we conduct monthly weed-and-clean events to protect this important riparian area.
+We also organize stream clean-ups on several waterways across Arizona.

-Going With the Flow - A summary of five years of Water Sentinels flow data collection on the Upper Verde River
+Going With the Flow report (2013) - A summary of five years of Water Sentinels flow data collection on the Upper Verde River

 Upper Verde Wild and Scenic Proposal